 6. Dress up plain oatmeal (and we're not talking brown sugar).

 Oatmeal is a great choice for a heart-healthy, fiber-packed meal, but it's almost unbearably bland on its own.
 So dice up an apple, grab some nuts from the salad bar, stir in a spoonful of nut butter, add some fresh or dried fruit, drizzle with honey, sprinkle with cocoa, and/or add a splash of milk.
-There are endless options to personalize it for breakfast or even lunch and dinner--heard of savory oats?
-If you haven't, now is the time.
+There are endless options to personalize it for breakfast or even lunch and dinner--heard of

 Lettuce isn't just for salads--you can skip the bread and tortillas all-together and make your own lettuce wraps.
 Be sure to use sturdy greens with thick ribs like iceberg or bibb, and then fill with warm ingredients like roasted veggies, ground beef or grilled chicken, and beans before sprinkling with a little cheese and adding a spoonful of sour cream (or plain Greek yogurt if it's available).
 For Asian-inspired lettuce wraps, you can make your own peanut sauce by warming peanut butter in the microwave and stirring in canola oil, soy sauce, and a little hot sauce.
 You can also make cold cut roll-ups with deli turkey or ham + salad bar fixin's (like shaved carrots, cucumbers, sliced bell pepper, hummus, and diced avocado).